vineet-dhar/GenAI/Readme.md

         retriever = db.as_retriever(search_kwargs={"k": top_k_results})
         return retriever

-You are now ready to create the Vector DBs using the function defined in the previous step.
-Each Vector DB will provide a retriever instance, a Python object that, given a query, will provide a list of documents matching that query.
+You are now ready to create the Vector DB using the function defined in the previous step.
+Vector DB will provide a retriever instance, a Python object that, given a query, will provide a list of documents matching that query.

 You will create:

-    chunks_retriever = create_retriever(top_k_results=2, dir_path="./chunks/*")
-    docs_retriever = create_retriever(top_k_results=5, dir_path="./docs/*")
+    docs_retriever = create_retriever(top_k_results=5, dir_path="./text-files/*")

-Now you are ready to test the retrievers!
+Now you are ready to test the retriever!

-    docs = chunks_retriever.get_relevant_documents("Is there a parental policy?") pprint.pprint([doc.metadata for doc in docs])

     docs = docs_retriever.get_relevant_documents("Is there a maternity policy?") pprint.pprint([doc.metadata for doc in docs])